Materials-Consortia/schemas/defs/v1.2/units/si/1970/temporary/hectare.md

     "title": "hectare",
     "symbol": "he",
     "display-symbol": "he",
     "description": "A unit of area equal to 1000 square meters (1 hm\u00b2), with meter defined according to the 1960 SI base unit.\n\nThe hectare appear in the International System of Units (SI), 1th ed.
 (1970) defined as \"1 ha = 1 hm\u00b2 = 10\u2074 m\u00b2\" with the footnote \"This unit and its symbol were adopted by the International Committee in 1879 (Proces-Verbaux C.I.P.M., 1879, p.
-41).\n\nThe International System of Units (SI), 1th ed.
-(1970) categorizes the unit as \"units in use temporarily\".\nThe International System of Units (SI), 5th ed.
-(1985) add the clarification that the unit is \"used to express agricultural areas.\"\nThe International System of Units (SI), 7th ed.
-(1998) changes the categorisation to \"Other non-SI units currently accepted for use with the International System.\"", "standard": {
+41).\n\n- The International System of Units (SI), 1th ed.
+(1970) categorizes the unit as \"units in use temporarily\".\n- The International System of Units (SI), 5th ed.
+(1985) add the clarification that the unit is \"used to express agricultural areas.\"\n- The International System of Units (SI), 7th ed.
+(1998) changes the categorisation to \"Other non-SI units currently accepted for use with the International System.\"", "resources": [
-        "name": "gnu units",
-        "version": "3.15",
-        "symbol": "hectare"
-    },
-    "resources": [
         {
             "relation": "Definition in the International System of Units (SI), 9th Edition",